rheam97/ccah-dev-screen/README.md

 [Code](index.html)

 I added a wrapper for the table to make it more mobile responsive.
 I also added a "view as a webpage" link in case the table doesn't render correctly in an email.
 I also created a condition to hide the "view as a webpage" link on the deployed site.
 I added font-size styling that is mobile-responsive and adjusts to the viewport width instead of remaining a static pixel, and I also made the font-size bigger on a smaller screen size.
+I added some css hover animations and also added a dark mode toggle button that will change the whole page in addition to specifcally the 'view as a webpage link"

 Extra Credit for Above: